The Royal Children's Hospital

 Providing evidence-based care for emergency management is essential and research is directed to address areas where there is a lack of evidence, incomplete translation of existing evidence to practice, and limited policy development and dissemination.

-Research undertaken by the PEM CRE focuses on:
+Research undertaken by our CRE focuses on:

 • High-volume conditions that are of daily importance, including head injuries and cervical spine injuries.